Attstar2021/live-life/README.md

 ### Acknowledgements

-With Thanks and regards to Code Institute for getting me this far from it's excellant modules content, its Tutor Assistance team for all help and dedications and my mentor Rohit for his expertise, guidance and support.
+  * With Thanks and regards to Code Institute for getting me this far from it's excellant modules content
+  *  [Stackoverflow](https://stackoverflow.com/) for helping me understanding some bugs and how to fix them
+  *  Code Institute Tutor Assistance team for all help and dedications
+  *  My mentor Rohit for his expertise, guidance and support.